top of page

 Committed to Conservation

 Our 233-acre site is one of scenic beauty and abundant wildlife.
-The Historic Indian Agency House and its governing board (NSCDA-WI) are committed to the preservation of the land.
+The Historic Indian Agency House is committed to the preservation of the land.
 As such, we have partnered with Groundswell Conservancy to establish a 100-year conservation easement on a large portion of our property.

 Historic Prairie Restoration